about

 Using reclaimed textiles is not only an ecological benefit but a good choice for your health as well.
 Newly manufactured textile is heavily processed with toxic chemicals and it takes many washes to get them out.
 Ever seen a new garment with a ‘wash before use’ sticker?
 It’s because the chemicals are so bad they can irritate your skin, and there is as yet little research about the long term effects of this exposure but there are studies to suggest chemicals from textile manufacture can cause hormone imbalances in humans and animals.

-All textiles are clean on purchase, but i also launder completed garments using completely natural and compostable Sapindus nuts (also known as soap berries) to further remove the last of the chemical detergents.
+All textiles are clean on purchase, but I also launder completed garments using completely natural and compostable Sapindus nuts (also known as soap berries) to further remove the last of the chemical detergents.

 Not only is this the only fashion house I know of that’s 100% recycled, but the production outfit is very small (just me and a colleague).
 There is no industrial-scale supply chain and no oppressive demand on dwindling resources; it's sourced and created by us and shipped straight to you.